BI8091-project-spring-24/mayfly-case-study/README.md

 1. Can unstructured GBIF occurrence records of *B. rhodani* be used in combination with data originating from structured sampling programs to map the distribution of *B. rhodani* across Norway?
 2. Do Species Distribution Models (SDMs) using both types of data perform better to map the distribution of the species than single-data source SDMs?
-3. What is the distribution of *B. rhodani* across Norway, when mean temperature of the warmest quarter and land cover are considered?
+3. What is the distribution of *B. rhodani* across Norway, when mean temperature of the warmest quarter and mean temperature of the coldest quarter are considered?

 ![](http://www.rakkenes.com/wp-content/uploads/2017/06/0F5R8264-Edit-Edit-1030x579.jpg){width="555"}